jamestse1114/Spatial-Regression-Modelling-for-Opioid-Overdose-Risk-in-Mesa-USA/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have the necessary R packages installed.
 You can install these dependencies using the list of libraries in the R Markdown file.
 3. Open the R Markdown file in RStudio and run the chunks of code in the given order.
 The report is also incorporated in the R Markdown file.
+You may also read the `Project Report.pdf` instead.

 ## Dependencies

 This project uses a variety of R packages, including knitr, tidyverse, dplyr, sf, sp, tidycensus, RSocrata, and many others.
-Ensure you have all these packages installed before running the code.\
+Ensure you have all these packages installed before running the code.

 ## Authors